Lebanon:Operations of the Islamic Resistance on Sunday, Sept...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- And in retaliation for the “Israeli” aggression on the resilient southern villages and safe civilian homes, particularly the assault on medical teams in the village of Froun, which resulted in the martyrdom and injury of Civil Defense personnel, the Islamic Resistance fighters shelled the “Kiryat Shmona” settlement with a barrage of Falaq missiles.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the horrific massacre in the town of Froun that resulted in the martyrdom and injury of Civil Defense members, the Islamic Resistance fighters launched a second round of intensive rocket fire at the “Kiryat Shmona” settlement.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the horrific massacre in the town of Froun that resulted in the martyrdom and injury of Civil Defense members, the Islamic Resistance fighters shelled the “Shamir” settlement with a barrage of Katyusha rockets.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly in the village of Sarafand, the Islamic Resistance fighters shelled the 188th Brigade's armored battalions’ headquarters in the "Revaya" [Rawiya] Barracks with dozens of Katyusha rockets.

-- The Islamic Resistance fighters targeted at 9:30 a.m. the espionage equipment at the Al-Malikiyya Site with an offensive drone, scoring a direct hit and destroying the equipment.
+- The Islamic Resistance fighters targeted at 6:45 a.m. a technical system at the Ruwaisat Al-Malikiyya Site with an offensive drone, scoring a direct hit and destroying the system.

+- The Islamic Resistance fighters targeted at 7:50 a.m. a position for “Israeli” troops at the “Metula” Site with using an offensive drone, scoring confirmed hits.

-- The Islamic Resistance fighters targeted at 12:15 p.m. the espionage equipment at the Ruwaisat Al-Alam Site with the appropriate weapons, scoring direct hits and destroying the equipment.
+- The Islamic Resistance fighters targeted at 11:20 a.m. the espionage equipment at the Ruwaisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with a guided missile, scoring a direct hit and destroying the equipment.

+- The Islamic Resistance fighters targeted at 4:05 p.m. the “Israeli” artillery positions at Al-Zaoura with rocket artillery, scoring direct hits.

+- The Islamic Resistance fighters targeted at 5:15 p.m. the espionage equipment at the Ramyah Site with a guided missile, scoring a direct hit and destroying the equipment.

+- The Islamic Resistance fighters targeted at 5:30 p.m. the Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills, scoring direct hits.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the horrific massacre in the town of Froun that resulted in the martyrdom and injury of Civil Defense members, the Islamic Resistance fighters imitated an aerial operation with a squadron of offensive drones on the Ras Naqoura naval site, targeting the position of “Israeli” officers and soldiers and scoring direct hits.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, the Islamic Resistance fighters targeted buildings used by “Israeli” troops in the “Shlomi” settlement with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 2:25 p.m. a gathering of “Israeli” troops in the Abu Dajaj Heights with artillery shells, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}